OsayamenOsaretin/post-it-app/README.md

 ## Contributions are welcome
  See anything that could have been done, or done better.
 Please Open a pull request.
 Also, please try to follow these guidelines
- - This project is written with the Airbnb style guide
+ - This project subscribes to the airbnb style guide.
  - Pull requests should be made to the develop branch

  Thank you!